Seattle Kraken: Minor league affiliates

-As is standard practice for NHL teams, the Kraken maintain affiliations with minor league teams for player development.
-The Kraken's primary affiliate plays in the American Hockey League (AHL), which feeds directly into the NHL, and have another affiliate in the ECHL, which exists a tier below in the development system.
+The Kraken maintain affiliations with minor league teams for player development.
+The Kraken's primary affiliate plays in the American Hockey League (AHL), which feeds directly into the NHL.
+The team also has an affiliate in the ECHL, which exists a tier below in the development system.

 American Hockey League

 The Coachella Valley Firebirds, the AHL affiliate of the Kraken, are based in Thousand Palms, California.
-After the Kraken were approved into the NHL by the Board of Governors, the team's ownership group began making plans for acquiring a minor league affiliate in the AHL.
-By early 2019, they had narrowed it down to promoting the ECHL's Idaho Steelheads in Boise, Idaho, or a new expansion team in the area of Palm Springs, California.
+After the Kraken were approved into the NHL by the Board of Governors, the team's ownership group began making plans to acquire a minor league affiliate in the AHL.
+By early 2019, they had narrowed it down to promoting the ECHL's Idaho Steelheads in Boise, Idaho, or a new expansion team near Palm Springs, California.
 On June 26, 2019, it was reported the Seattle ownership group had chosen Palm Springs as the site for Seattle's AHL affiliate.
 The expansion franchise was approved by the AHL Board of Governors on September 30, 2019, with plans to begin play in the 2021–22 season.
 Delays associated with the construction of an arena in the Palm Springs area caused the team's debut to be pushed back to the 2022–23 season.
 On November 5, 2021, the new team revealed its name, the Coachella Valley Firebirds, as well as its logos and colors, at a ceremony held on the construction site of their new arena.
-The Firebirds reached the Calder Cup finals in each of their first two seasons.

 As the Firebirds were not ready for the 2021–22 season, Seattle affiliated with the Charlotte Checkers, sharing the team with the Florida Panthers.
 After clinching their division, the Checkers advanced to the division finals of the 2022 Calder Cup playoffs, where they lost to the Springfield Thunderbirds.

+During their inaugural 2022–23 season, pending construction of their arena, the Firebirds started a series of games in Seattle and Everett, playing games against the Abbotsford Canucks and the Calgary Wranglers at the Iceplex as well as Climate Pledge Arena and Angel of the Winds Arena in October 2022.
+Two of the four games were played at the Iceplex, the first resulting in a 4–3 loss to the Canucks and the second a 5–3 win over the Wranglers.
+The Firebirds' arena, named Acrisure Arena, was completed on December 14.
+Over both that season and the next, the Firebirds went on to reach the Calder Cup finals.

 ECHL

 For their inaugural season, the Kraken's ECHL affiliate was the Texas-based Allen Americans.
-They were replaced by the Kansas City Mavericks in that capacity for the 2022–23 season.
+They were replaced by the Kansas City Mavericks in that capacity, starting from the 2022–23 season.

 Season-by-season record

-This is a list of the seasons completed by the Kraken.
+This is a partial list of the last five seasons completed by the Kraken.